kashanCH/Test-KH/README.md

 docker run --env KARDIA_ACCESS_KEY=9htu7p3o --env KARDIA_SECRET_KEY=91zazqim --env KARDIA_ENV=sandbox -p 8080:8080 kardiasdk/kardia-auth-server ./kardia-auth-server
 ```

-### Now you can get get the JWT using below API with its body parameters.
-Use curl or postman to call the API.
+### You can now obtain the JWT using the API below with the specified body parameters.
+Use cURL or Postman to call the API.

 API URL: http://localhost:8080/token